akshayjshah/dotfiles/README.md

 # dotfiles

-Configuration for a terminal-centric development environment.
+Configuration for a terminal-centric development environment in WSL2.

 Dotfile management is kept deliberately simple: make `$HOME` a git repository, ignore everything except dotfiles, and manage install scripts with a simple